 Data are sent from the offset 0x0.

-Note: If you use the DRXP board with NUMA architecture server, this ring buffer is allocated considering the node which the board belongs to.
+Note: If you use the DRXP board with NUMA architecture server, this host ring buffer is allocated according to the node where the board belongs.

-Figure 22-2: The structure of transmission buffer
+Figure 2-2: The structure of host transmission buffer

-Physical　addresses are continuous in blocks as is noted in the previous section.
-But a series of physical addresses in a group unit is not guaranteed.
-If your application interface is intending to use the DMA, your application might need to issue a copy command on a block-by-block basis.
+Physical　addresses are consecutive in block as noted in the previous section.
+But physical addresses in a group are not necessarily consecutive.
+If your application interface intends to use the DMA, it might need to issue a copy command on a block-by-block basis.

-Format of Frame in Data Buffer
+Format of Frame in Host Data Buffer

 Normal frame (DRXP F2 format)

-The following table represents one ALMA frame payload on each bit (Hbit/Mbit/Lbit).
-Index represents
+The following tables represent one ALMA frame payload for each bit (Hbit/Mbit/Lbit).
+The index represents

 the time order.
-The Alphabet of below tables means the sample Level.
+The Alphabet of the following tables represents the sample Level.